frankNowinski/Birthdays/README.md

 # Birthdays

-This is a simple Ruby program that allows the user to find out someones upcoming birthday by searching through an external file.
+This is a simple Ruby program that allows the user to find out a persons upcoming birthday by searching through an external file.

-This program returns how many days until someones birthay, their birthday and how old they will turn.
+This program returns how many days until a persons birthay, their date of birth, and how old they will turn.